Aishu2612/Assignment5_Docker_RestfulApi/README.md

 # Assignment5_Docker_RestfulApi

 For this assignement 2 apps are created using nodejs.
+Solution contain 2 folders apiapp which is the apiendpoint for
  1. Api app is created using nodejs.
 CustomerOrders.json file is used as the database for customer orders.
  2. Client App is created using reactjs

  Both the apps are dockerized.
 Screencast shows api app running on port 8081 and the client app running on 8082.

+ ## Running the apps

+- Clone this repository
+- From your command line, change your current directory to the directory containing apiapp
+- in the command line run:
+  - docker build  -t customers_orders_api .
+  - docker run -p 8081:8081 customers_orders_api
- docker commands used to build and run a container for api app and client app
+  - This should create the docker image and run the container for apiapp on port 8081

+- Change the directory to customers_cliapp and in the command line run:
- docker build  -t customers_cliapp .
+  - docker build  -t customers_cliapp .
-docker run -it -p 8082:8082 customers_cliapp
+  - docker run -it -p 8082:8082 customers_cliapp

-docker build  -t customers_orders_api .
-docker run -p 8081:8081 customers_orders_api
+  - This should create the docker image and run the container for client app  on port 8082

 Api app has four routes